weewx/weewx/docs_src/custom/image-generator.md

 distinguish it from the second line `outTemp`.
 Any name will do &mdash; it just has to be different.
-We have specified that the first line will use data type ` outTemp` and that it will use averaging over a one hour period.
+We have specified that the first line will use data type ` outTemp` and that it will use averaging over a one-hour period.
 The second also uses `outTemp`, but will not use averaging.

 The result is a nice plot of the day's temperature, overlaid with a one-hour